First Night Buffalo goes virtual, so families can start the new year on their schedule

 “With change comes opportunity.
 Our new virtual format will allow us to keep the First Night Buffalo tradition alive, and it’s our hope we’ll have more families than ever celebrating with us this year,” said Carrie Meyer, executive director of the Independent Health Foundation, which leads the effort with The Children’s Hospital of Buffalo Foundation.

-Families can click on firstnightbuffalo.org anytime Thursday and watch some, or all, of the slate of performers who’ve agreed to lend their talents to the festivities.
+Families can click on firstnightbuffalo.org starting at noon Thursday and watch some, or all, of the slate of performers who’ve agreed to lend their talents to the festivities.
 Most are family favorites of First Night yesteryears.

 Along with the latitude of when to start and end their celebration, families also will be able to join in the fun for free.